Recovery After C Section

 10. Try to exercise to soon!

 This will only hurt you and slow your progress and may even cause separation in your abdominal muscles called diastasis recti here is a link for more information on it.
+I also wrote a post on it as well What is Diastasis Recti Postpartum And How To Heal It

 It is more common then you think and also the reason why some women look pregnant well after they had a baby!
 Also the big reason why I say use a Belly Binder to help support those muscles so that this doesn’t happen.